archetipo/leapmouse/README.rst

 		move your finger to the screen, ie the z-axis, to generate the left button press go go back to generate left button release.

-	emulate rigth button of mouse:
+	emulate right button of mouse:
 		with more than one finger, make a circular motion

 	emulate wheel: